paulcosmos/new-world-template/content/services/building/building-paving.md

 ---
 ## Paving, Driveways & Patios

-A well thought-out and professionally installed driveway is easy to clean and maintain.
-We can design and install paving and driveways in a range of styles and materials to fit your needs and your budget.
+Professionally installed block paving is hard-wearing, long lasting, and easy to clean and maintain.
+We can design and install paving, patios and driveways in a range of styles and materials to fit your needs and your budget.

 * Maximise and optimise your outdoor space
 * Increase the value of your property